Should employers be concerned with the well-being of their employees?

 1. Assess where your company is currently in terms of addressing each of the four dimensions of well-being defined above.
 Consider both the employee perspective as well as your leadership’s point of view.
 For example, when it comes to physical well-being, your company may integrate workplace safety and well-being strategy and programs, but may not be delivering programs or pilots that target specific conditions or high-cost cases that employees are looking for.

 2. Set goals and objectives to help close the gaps identified in your assessment and develop guiding principles for design and prioritization of your strategy.
-For example, you may want to set and track specific metrics for financial well-being programs at pivotal financial decision points and then offer one-on-one counseling at employees’ critical junctures if you find these programs are being underutilized.
+For example, you may want to set and track specific metrics for financial employee well-being programs at pivotal financial decision points and then offer one-on-one counseling at employees’ critical junctures if you find these programs are being underutilized.

 3. Design your well-being program.
 Consider decision support and educational tools across each of the key dimensions.
 For example, for emotional well-being programs, consider decision support tools to help employees find the right behavioral health provider or treatment facilities.